gorkafraga/GRAPHOLEMO/README.md

 ## Publication scripts
 This section aims at helping finding the scripts involve in the BioRxiv publication and associated submission for peer-review (Fraga-González, G., Haller, P., Willinger, D., Gehrig, V., Frei, N., & Brem, S. (2023).
 Neural representation of association strength and prediction error during novel symbol-speech sounds learning. bioRxiv, 2023-11. https://doi.org/10.1101/2023.11.06.564575).

 This README aims tries to facilitate navigating through the main scripts.
 Please see below and contact me for clarifications if needed (contact details in publication; [ORCID](http://orcid.org/0000-0002-1857-8607)).
-See also the abbreviation section in this document for clarifications on the name parts.

-### Behavioral
-##### BEH_cognitive
-contains scripts for descriptive tables and plot on performance in the cognitive tests (reading, spelling, etc)

-##### BEH_computational_models
-all scripts related to running the models in Stan and preparing the data for them.
--  **LEMO_task_preprocessing** formats and prepares the task performance data for the computational models.
-Some operations done here are concatenate tables, trim trials with 'too slow' response, select columns gather the data in a format suited for Stan
--  **LEMO_model_run_rlddm**  runs the rlddm model in Stan: gathers the samples to create a stan fit object and extracts log lik values for model comparisons
--  **LEMO_gatherOutput**  gathers the output of the models and generate tables and plots.
-There is an associated function
-- **BEH_computational_models/Stan** the Stan scripts named *LEMO_rlddm_* are the scripts to compute the models in our project.
-Ignore subfolders *allread*  (script tests  for other project) and those referring with _bandit2arm_ (initial tests in those tasks and models as examples)
-- **BEH_computational_models/data_generation** (beta) initial tests for further analysis

-##### BEH_computational_models_compareTasks
-comparisons between the model parameters derived from task parts A and B

-##### BEH_correlations
-Function and runner script to perform various sets of correlations between performance data and model parameters
-##### BEH_redcap
-ancillary scripts to gather and format tables downloaded from Redcap
-##### Experiment_NeurobsPresentation
-the scripts for the program Presentation (from Neurobs) to run the experiment.
-See README in folder for details
 ## Abbreviations
 These are the main abbreviations used in folder names and filename parts